 In this method, bending is done by a set of interlocking dies, and the tube is supported internally by a mandrel.

-- Plug mandrel.
-It is used for bending tubes with thicker walls or large CLR bending.
+Plug mandrel.
+Plug mandrels are used for bending tubes with stronger thicker walls and large radius CLR bending.

 Standard mandrel.
-This type is the most commonly used as it creates a wide range of bend characteristics.
-It is one of the flexible mandrels which flexes as the bend is made.
-It consists of one ball or can be made from a few linked balls.
-It is the most durable among the flexible mandrels as it uses the largest links.
+Standard mandrels are the most commonly used type of mandrel and are capable of creating a wide range of bend characteristics.
+They are a very flexible mandrel that flexes as the bend is made.
+Standard mandrels consist of one ball or can be made from a few linked balls.
+They are the most durable of the flexible mandrels and use the largest links.

-- Thin wall mandrel.
-It is also known as close pitch mandrel.
-It is used for thin-walled tubes (wall factor of 70 or more), and for creating bends with tight radii.
+Thin wall mandrel.
+Thin wall mandrels, known as close pitch mandrels, are used for thin-walled tubes with a wall factor of 70 or more and are designed to create bends with tight radii.
 The links are smaller compared to a standard mandrel, which makes the ball segment closer together thus providing more support to the thin-walled tube.

 The roll bending method is used for workpieces in structural applications, powder transfer systems, and much more.
 It is also used to bend the tube into spirals, as the operator can position the tube after one revolution to produce a continuous coil.